List of The Originals characters: Josh Rosza

-In season two, Josh meets Aiden in the episode Live and Let Die, when Josh is living at Marcel's loft with the rest of the new vampires, checking his cell phone.
+In season two, Josh meets Aiden in Live and Let Die, when Josh is living at Marcel's loft with the rest of the new vampires, checking his cell phone.
 Marcel asks him about any prospects and Josh informs him that there is this one guy he's been messaging with and that he really likes him.
 When Marcel asks what the problem is, Josh then expresses doubt about having any kind of normal relationship on account of his need for blood to survive.
 Before the conversation can go any further, someone is thrown through the window.
 The loft is suddenly swarmed by werewolves wearing Moonlight Rings.
 Aiden is revealed to be a werewolf and the leader of this attack group of wolves.
 Aiden tells Marcel that the deal of the vampires staying out of the Quarter is over and that the vampires must leave New Orleans entirely.
 To prove his point, Aiden has one of the other werewolves bite a vampire.
 When another goes for Josh, Aiden calls them off and warns Marcel that they need to be gone when they come back, because he won't call them off next time.

 At the end of the episode, Josh is at Bywater Tavern, glancing at his phone and looking a little nervous, when Aiden comes in and it's revealed that he is the guy Josh has been messaging on the dating app.
 After a brief conversation, the two decide to pretend they're not at war for the night and just be themselves.

 In the episode Chasing the Devil's Tail, Josh is at Marcel's loft with Aiden, Hayley, and Marcel as they all outline a plan to take out Vincent.
 Cami soon shows up with a box full of dark objects that are able to take down a witch.
 Josh makes a joke of it, "Sweet it's a big box of dusty old junk.
 We're saved", which Aiden laughs at.
 At this point, Josh and Aiden begin seeing each other romantically and in secret, worried about their respective groups finding out about their vampire-werewolf, same-sex romance that might threaten both of their lives.

 In the episode Gonna Set Your Flag on Fire when the rest of the vampires and werewolves are trapped at Marcel's compound by a witch's spell, Josh and Aiden fully acknowledge their love for each other.
 A short while later, Josh confides in Marcel about his romance with Aiden who reacts supportively to it.
 At the same time, Jackson tells Aiden about him being aware of Aiden's involvement with Josh, a vampire, and cautions him about proceeding with it.